JordanCWilliams/Connect-4--AI/README.md

 # Connect 4  AI

- AI that plays Connect 4
+Connect 4 AI created using Python for Advance Python class for Butler Community College